Australian Medicare Number Validation

 Where to Find Each Component on Your Card

-Medicare card showing the location of the 9-digit Medicare number, which is displayed as the main number on the card in the format 1234 56789 0
+Medicare card showing the location of the 9-digit Medicare number

 Medicare Number